It’s high time for marijuana REITs

 Growers came out of hiding first, and among the first businesses to service them were retail property owners, generally those who couldn’t find other tenants.
 For owners of vacant commercial space in bad areas, these tenants were golden because not just did they want the space, they paid a premium for it.
 This premium survives to this day.

 As the industry grows, growers and middleman suppliers face challenges to expansion.
 Obtaining capital to expand a business that isn’t technically legal is tough, but added to that increasing competition pressures sales prices making income less predictable.
 Despite these challenges, some groups are taking on the challenge of providing capital and space to this budding industry.

-A nascent San Diego real estate firm that aims to own buildings used to grow medical marijuana has filed to become publicly traded on the New York Stock Exchange.
+A nascent San Diego real estate firm that aims to own buildings used to grow medical marijuana and sell it to retailers like remedyreview.com, has filed to become publicly traded on the New York Stock Exchange.

 Innovative Industrial Properties, lead by former BioMed Realty Chief Executive Alan Gold, submitted its prospectus Monday to the U.S. Securities and Exchange Commission.

 Founded in June, the company is seeking to sell 8.75 million shares at around $20 each for net proceeds of $175 million, according to the prospectus.
 Innovative Industrial plans to use the money to buy 10 to 20 indoor grow facilities for state-licensed medical marijuana producers in nine states, including California. …

 Marijuana growers used to hide plots in the woods and hope the DEA didn’t find them.
 And their customers, just as surreptitious, used to get products from an online cannabis dispensary like https://intrinsichemp.com/cbg/.
 More sophisticated growers moved indoors where they could control the climate, but hiding a large growing operation carries its own perils.